 In the previous article I introduced the following four “influences or actions” that come from John Hattie’s (2017) groundbreaking research.
 These four influences score high in terms of an effect size and are relatively easy to implement at minimum or no cost.
-I will focus on the first one in this article.
+I will focus on the first one in this article: spaced learning.

 Historically, publishers have driven the math curriculum by producing materials that become adopted as the primary resource for teaching math in schools.
 The traditional approach in the US has been to “clump” content, which is another way of saying “teaching to the standard.”
 In this massed-learning approach, key content is covered all at once, which then requires significant time dedicated to practicing those concepts and skills throughout the remainder of the year.
 This eats into valuable instruction time – and with only 180 school days, that is precious time that American schools simply can’t afford.

 There is now growing evidence that suggests we need to “space” key content over time.
 This spaced-learning approach allows us to learn faster and assists us in remembering key ideas and skills.
 In fact, the National Center for Education Research (2007) recommends exposing students to key ideas at least twice during a period of weeks or months.

 View this one-minute animated video for further explanation of a spaced-learning approach.